eecs-autograder/autograder-full-stack/docs/swarm_deployment.md

 - The servers should all be able to communicate with each other over a network.
 Only the swarm node labelled `webserver` (more on labels later) needs to accept incoming traffic on ports 80 and 443.

+## First Steps
+Follow the instructions in [this tutorial](./production_first_steps.md) for the server that you want use as swarm manager.

 ## Install Docker Community Edition
 Install Docker on every server you want to have in the swarm.